Welcome to our newsletter. It is the wish of the Management Committee to be able to inform all of our plot holders of the latest news

 IMPORTANT INFORMATION REGARDING MEMBERSHIP

-It has become apparent that several plot holders have not been offered or do not understand why membership is so needed.
+It has become apparent that several plot holders have not been offered or do not understand why membership is required.

 The list below will give an outline of what our membership offers plot holders